hanshen95/hanshen95.github.io/_pages/about.md

 * [May.
 2024] Our new paper is accepted in ICML 2024!
 "Principled Penalty-based Methods for Bilevel Reinforcement Learning and RLHF."
 Checkout its extended [arxiv](https://arxiv.org/abs/2402.06886) version.
 * [Jan.
 2024] Two paper accepted in ICASSP 2024: "Joint Unsupervised and Supervised Training for Automatic Speech Recognition via Bilevel Optimization" and "A Method For Bilevel Optimization With Convex Lower-level Problem".
 * [Apr.
 2023] Our paper is accepted in ICML 2023 [On Penalty-based Bilevel Gradient Descent Method](https://arxiv.org/abs/2302.05185) where we study the inexact penalization for bilevel optimization problem and propose an efficient first-order algorithm.
-* [Apr.
-2023] Our paper is accepted in IEEE Transactions on Signal Processing (TSP) [Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup](https://arxiv.org/abs/2012.15511).
-* [Jan.
-2023] Two paper are accepted in AISTATS 2023!
-First paper on bilevel optimization under constraints [Alternating Implicit Projected SGD and Its Efficient Variants for Equality-constrained Bilevel Optimization](https://arxiv.org/abs/2211.07096) and second paper on an offline actor-critic algorithm [Distributed Offline Policy Optimization Over Logged Data](https://hanshen95.github.io/).
-* [Jan.
-2023] Our paper is selected as oral (<b>top 5%</b>) in ICLR 2023 [Mitigating Gradient Bias in Multi-objective Learning: A Provably Convergent Stochastic Approach](https://arxiv.org/abs/2210.12624) where we propose a de-biased multi-objective optimization algorithm.

 <!-- <font color="gray"> </font> -->